 A Student-Centered Articling/Summer Experience

 Thinking about becoming a principal to an articling student?
 Want to up your game to be an excellent mentor?
 This on-demand session is for you.
-Learn how to move beyond the LSBC Articling Checklist and into a collaborative work relationship with your student(s) that supports their growth and adaptability and will increase the likelihood of them staying with you as an associate.
+Learn how to move beyond the LSBC Articling Checklist and into a collaborative work relationship with your student(s) that supports their growth and adaptability.

 Practice & Business Management